wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

 ### End
 Now your bot is running.
-You can try your idea now.
+You can try your idea now,enjoy!

 Next: [Receive and send token](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/README2.md)